Can I appeal a default judgment if my business was not properly served?

 “Error apparent on the face of the record” is what is known as “prima facie” evidence.
 That is fancy legal talk for obvious errors.
 The court will only grant your appeal if the record shows that you clearly were not served properly.
 In a recent case from the 116th Judicial District Court in Dallas, a defendant successfully appealed a default judgment.
 They proved the first three parts of the test, and then they showed that there was obvious error because the letter sent to them to serve them with the lawsuit was returned to the Texas Secretary of State’s office.
 The letter was marked, “no such number.”Have you been hit with a default judgment?

 If you have had a default judgment handed down against your business, don’t wait to contact the Guest and Gray Law Firm business law attorney team.
-Our offices are conveniently located in Forney, Kaufman, and Rockwall.
+Our offices are conveniently located in Forney, Plano, and Rockwall.
 We can help you plan a way to fight back against default judgments and make sure that the legal system treats you fairly.
 We are the largest and best-reviewed firm in the area.
 Rely on your local experts and call us today for a confidential consultation.